mdgriffith/elm-prefab/README.md

   - Page-level state caching
   - Notion-like flexibility for _viewing multiple pages_ at once.
+  - Routing generation - Spend as little time futzing with routes as possible!
   - Built-in support for [`elm-program-test`](https://package.elm-lang.org/packages/avh4/elm-program-test/latest/) for full end-to-end testing of your Elm app.

-- **Routes** - Spend as little time futzing with routes as possible!

 - **Assets** - Be able to link to a static asset